Seafood Salad

 Instructions

 1. Remove the crab meat and lobster meat from the packaging and rinse well.
-Chop the meat into bite sized pieces and add to a bowl.
-Drain the shrimp, rinse and add to the bowl with the lobster and crab meat.
+Chop the meat into bite sized pieces and add to a bowl along with the baby shrimp.

 2. Whisk the mayonnaise, pickle brine, dill, salt and pepper in a bowl.
 Pour over the seafood and gently fold together with a large spoon or spatula.